technomancy/die-roboter/README.md

 Jobs will not ack to the server until they've completed successfully, so workers that throw exceptions or disappear entirely will have their jobs automatically retried.

-By default failed jobs will simply log using `clojure.tools.logging/warn`, but you can rebind `*exception-handler*` to respond in your own way, including acking the message back to the server:
+Exceptions occurring in `future` calls will be propagated back to the caller and thrown upon deref.
+When using `send-off` by default failed jobs will simply log using `clojure.tools.logging/warn`, but you can rebind `*exception-handler*` to respond in your own way, including acking the message back to the server:

 ```clj
 (defn handle-tachyon [e msg]